cohstats/coh3-data/scripts/mp-maps/README.md

 - `lua_info_parser.py` - parser for the Lua table in a `.info` file.
 - `layer_parser.py` - reads the real resource point entities out of the scenario's `.layer` / `.scenario` Relic Chunky files.
+- `territory_parser.py` - reads the painted sector layout out of `*_territory.override`.
+- `sector_geometry.py` - turns the sector cell grid into the polygon outlines that are exported, including the shared arc simplification.
 - `map_utils.py` - locstring/ebps lookups, the `.info`/scenario reconciliation, point
   classification and the per map summaries.